Raj Bhavan, Bengaluru

-Raj Bhavan, Karnataka is the official residence of the governor of Karnataka located in Bengaluru city, in the State of Karnataka, India.
-Constructed in the late 18th century.
+Raj Bhavan is the official residence of the governor of Karnataka located in Bengaluru city, in the State of Karnataka, India.
+Constructed in the late 19th century.

 History

 Formerly known as the Bengaluru Residency Mysuru state residency or, simply, residency.
-It is located in the capital city of Bangalore, Karnataka.
-During Mysore Kingdom, the building was home to the Resident of Commissioner that was in subsidiary alliance with the Kingdom of Mysore.
+It is located in the capital city of Bengaluru, Karnataka.
+During Mysore Kingdom, the building was home to the Resident or Commissioner that was in subsidiary alliance with the Kingdom of Mysore.

 Situated at the highest point in Bangalore, High Grounds (3031 feet above sea level), it was built by Sir Mark Cubbon between 1840 and 1842 when he was the Commissioner of Mysore territories of the British.
 After Cubbon left in 1861, the bungalow was put up for sale and purchased by the succeeding commissioner, Lewin Bentham Bowring, using government funds, and became the official residence of the Commissioner.

 A ballroom was constructed in 1874 when the King Edward VII, Prince of Wales, visited India.
 It was named 'Serapis Room' after the ship which brought the Prince to Mumbai.
-Many changes were made to the building during its existence in the British Raj.In 1881, when power over the territory was transferred back to the Mysore Royal family, the office of the Commissioner was abolished.
+Many changes were made to the building during its existence in the British Raj.
+In 1881, when power over the territory was transferred back to the Mysore royal family, the office of the Commissioner was abolished.